 Wind Cave and Clearwater Cave are usually visited together.
 The tour starts at 8.45a.m. and will take around 4 hours to finish.
-To reach the caves you need to take a longboat up river, and along the way there is a visit to a Penan Village.
+To reach the caves you need to take a longboat up the river, and along the way, there is a visit to a Penan Village.
 This village is built by the government and is fairly modernized.
 There is a small handicraft market for some local products and souvenirs.

 Once you arrive at the jetty the Wind Cave is just a short walk away.
 As you arrive at the cave entrance, you can feel a cool breeze flowing through.

 Not far down the entrance of the cave you will see the cause of the breeze - a large opening on the cave ceiling.
 It looks like a missile silo - a Bond villain would love this cave as a secret hideout.

 There is a small cave inside the Wind Cave called the King's Chamber - it has the most beautiful collection of stalactites and stalagmites.
 They look like the chess pieces on a chessboard - hence the name of the cave.